A Modern Female David Takes on China’s Forced Abortion Monster

 She has received numerous awards for her brave and stalwart challenges to the human rights horrors that are pervasive in China today including, the National Pro-Life Recognition Award in January 2013; The Cardinal John J. O’Connor Pro-Life Award in February 2014 and was named one of Inside The Vatican Magazine’s ‘Top 10 People of 2013’.

 And it seems all this wasn’t enough for God.
 Ms. Littlejohn felt a calling to write a screen play, a task she had never tried.
 The result is a screen play that takes on China’s One Child policy in a direct, engaging and surprising way.
 Characters range from a young oppressed Chinese family to a veteran American diplomat and an impressionable young American lawyer.
 The tension, feeling and pace of the script might best be described as “Blood Diamonds” and “Schindler’s List” meet “The Passion of Christ.”
-Despite its moralistic and Christian values the script won recognition at secular screen writer contests.
+Despite its Christian world view the script won recognition at secular screen writer contests.

 John Dunican, president of Catholics@Work says, “Reggie’s story will hold you spellbound.
 It is the kind of story that your first inclination is to say, ‘that can’t be true.’